foxwallet/hc.foxwallet.com/docs/101-fox-credit.md

 2. More types of tasks coming soon

 ## 3. Uses of Fox Credit
-We provide you with a Fox Credit mall and a lucky draw system, where you can use Fox Credit to redeem goods or participate in lucky draw activities.
+### 3.1 Lucky Draw
+You can use your points to participate in sweepstakes and have a chance to win different prizes.
+Once the points are consumed, they cannot be refunded.

+### 3.2 Credit Mall
-The Fox Credit mall and lucky draw feature are currently under development, please stay tuned.
+This feature is under development, so stay tuned.

 ## 4. Notes
 * **Fox Credit is not token and cannot be transferred.
 FoxWallet currently has no plans to issue tokens.**